 The post-conflict era has witnessed a significant construction boom.
 Real estate prices have risen steeply, especially for prime property, but have recently stabilized.
 The boom has been fuelled by a mixture of local, expatriate and Gulf Arab funds.
 With respect to residential property, it has been concentrated mostly at the upper end of the housing market.
-As the stock market has resumed its operations only recently, land and construction have been viewed by many as attractive investment opportunities.
 Construction projects are financed mainly by equity investments.
+The construction boom resulted in an increase in the construction's share of the economy from 8.1 percent in 2005 to 13.0 percent in 2008.